Differentiate Quality of Experience Scheduling for Deep Learning Inferences with Docker Containers in the Cloud: Introduction

+Different applications have various usage scenarios, which naturally result in varied service level objectives and QoE requirements.
+The developers can survey their targeted end-users to understand the QoE requirements (e.g., response time).
+However, when deploying their learning models for inferences, they are provided with various resource levels.
+These levels fail to link to QoEs directly and are hard to quantify.
+To fill the gap between provided and needed resources, the cloud providers should enable a user-specified QoE and, according to this value, dynamically adjust resources to satisfy the required QoEs.
+With this feature, varied applications can be easily differentiated by the targeted QoEs.
+Due to the shared nature of the cloud and the current business models, it is a challenge to differentiate the deep learning inferences, which require micromanagement on the resources of each task at runtime.

-In this project, we propose \sol, a scheduler that supports client-specified Quality of Experiences.
-When launching a back-end service, a value can be given to \sol~ as a targeted QoE to an application.
+In this project, we propose \sol~\cite{song2020differentiate}, a scheduler that supports user-specified Quality of Experiences.
+When launching a back-end service, a value can be given to \sol~ as a targeted QoE to a specific application.
+Different applications with various QoEs are hosted by the same cluster and share the resources.
 In a cluster, \sol~ keeps monitoring running models as well as their associated QoE targets and tries to approach their targets through efficient resource management.
 The main contributions of this paper are summarized as follows.

 \begin{itemize}